 Moderate/Highly Exudating Wounds

 Prior to application, the wound bed should be debrided and then irrigated with an appropriate wound cleanser or distilled water.
 The dressing should line the entire wound bed and can be cut to size.
-For heavily exudating wounds, the dressing should be applied directly to the wound bed.
+For heavily exuding wounds, the dressing should be applied directly to the wound bed.
 For dry wounds or wounds with minimal exudate, the dressing should be pre-moistened with distilled water.
 The dressing should be covered with a suitable secondary dressing.
-Dressing may be changed daily or as good nursing practices dictate.
+Dressing may be changed daily or as good nursing practices dictates.

 ColActive® Transfer should be covered with an appropriate secondary dressing.